Samourai-Wallet/whirlpool-server/README.md

 server.pools[x].anonymity-set-adjust-timeout = 120

 server.pools[x].must-mix-min = 1
-server.pools[x].liquidity-interval = 10
+server.pools[x].liquidity-min = 1
 ```
 Mix will start when *anonymity-set-target* (mustMix + liquidities) are registered.<br/>
 If this target is not met after *anonymity-set-adjust-timeout*, it will be gradually decreased to *anonymity-set-min*.<br/>

-At the beginning of the mix, only mustMix can register.
-Meanwhile, liquidities connecting are placed on a waiting pool.<br/>
+At the beginning of the mix, only mustMix can register up, to *anonymity-set-max - liquidity-min*.
+Meanwhile, liquidities are placed on a waiting pool.<br/>
 Liquidities are added as soon as *must-mix-min* is reached, up to *anonymity-set-max* inputs for the mix.
-Liquidities are added by batch every *liquidity-interval*.

 ### Exports
 Each mix success/fail is appended to a CSV file: